 Site Location: The Brothers contamination site is nine miles east, two and one-half miles north of Sterling.
-The legal location is S/2 NE of Section 12, Township 21 South, and Range 7 West, of Rice County, Kansas.
+The legal location is S/2 NE of Section 12, Township 21 South, and Range 7 West, Rice County, Kansas.

 Impact/Immediacy: Low immediacy.
 There are residential wells over a mile to the southeast, which is side gradient to groundwater flow.
+Most contamination resides in the upper sands, which are too shallow for use as domestic wells.

-Site Description: The site location is in the Sand Hills of Rice County.
+Site Description: The location is in the Sand Hills of Rice County.
 The contaminated groundwater aquifer is a shallow permeable zone of Pleistocene Dune Sand, consisting of poorly sorted medium to fine sands with silt lenses.
 Below the upper sands, the Sandborn formation containing dark brown silty clay interbedded with coarser materials, which occurs as an aquitard at the site.
-The Sandborn changes into the Meade Formation, which is good water baring coarse gravel and sand aquifer.
-The Meade Formation appears protected from contamination at the Brothers site.
-The groundwater flow is to the south-southwest.
+The Sandborn changes into the Meade Formation, good water baring coarse gravel and sand aquifer.
+The Meade Formation appears protected from contamination at the Brothers' site.
+The groundwater flow is south-southwest within the Meade, but the upper sands are perched and move via topographic highs and lows during precipitation on top of the Sandborn.

 Unusual Problem: Monitoring wells in the Pleistocene Dune Sand onsite has shown that the aquifer has low deliverability in the upper aquifer and is limited, especially during periods of drought.
 Hydrology in the upper perched aquifer directly connects with precipitation and has a varying aquitard elevation stopping penetration.
-This varying elevation can create issues with entrapment of chlorides and water movement, not in line with the actual downward gradient.
+This varying elevation can create issues with the entrapment of chlorides and water movement, which is not in line with the actual downward gradient.

-Status of Project: KCC visited the site and collected water samples on June 15, 2021.
+Status of Project: KCC visited the site and collected water samples on June 2, 2022.
 This site now only has two monitoring wells along with the pond, which KCC samples annually.
-KCC laboratory results of the two monitoring wells and pond water show that chloride levels have decreased slightly since 2020.
-The pond water decreased from 200 mg/L to 175 mg/L chlorides.
-The screened interval at MW-2 intersects in the Meade Formation, and lab results showed 20 ppm chlorides in 2021, which is down to historical levels.
-Stable chlorides over the years at MW-2 indicates that the lower aquifer is still somewhat protected at the Brother site.
-There was either current or past visual evidence of frogs, deer, turkey, turtles, and other biotas in or around the pond.
-WWC-5 water well record research showed that a new stock well was drill 0.5 miles South/Southeast of the site.
+KCC laboratory results of the two monitoring wells and pond water show that chloride levels have increased slightly since 2021 within the upper sands.
+The pond water increased from 175 mg/L to 250 mg/L chlorides.
+The screened interval at MW-2 intersects in the Meade Formation, and lab results showed 20 ppm chlorides in 2022.
+Stable chlorides over the years at MW-2 indicate that the lower aquifer is still somewhat protected at the Brother site.
+There was either current or past visual evidence of frogs, deer, turkeys, turtles, and other biotas in or around the pond.
+WWC-5 water well record research showed a new stock well 0.5 miles South/Southeast of the site.
 This well is 58 feet deep and completed into the shale.
 KCC noted that the well has only had 16 feet of grout protecting the well from the surface.
 Due to the distance from the site, KCC does not anticipate it to be a receptor.
+There are WWC-5 Records of old oil water supply wells downgradient with no plugging records.
+If those wells are unplugged and compromised, upper sand water could be allowed to enter the Meade formation gravels.